-Strong partnerships, and a dedication to every student are at the foundation of the DC Public School’s tradition of excellence.
+Strong partnerships and a dedication to every student are at the foundation of the DC Public School’s tradition of excellence.

-The school district can be reached at (320) 286-4100.
-Visit www.dc.k12.mn.us for further information on each school, and a staff directory.
+The school can be reached at 320-286-4100.
+Visit www.isd466.org for further information on each school, and a staff directory.
 Find us on Facebook at @DasselCokatoSchoolDistrict and on Instagram @DassselCokatoSchoolDistrict466.

 Dassel Elementary has about 350 students enrolled.
-It is located at 131 William Avenue East in Dassel.
-To reach Dassel Elementary, call (320) 286-4100, ext.
+It is located at 131 William Avenue E. in Dassel.
+To reach Dassel Elementary, call 320-286-4100, ext.
 1500.
 Find us on Facebook at @DasselCokatoSchoolDistrict and on Instagram @DassselCokatoSchoolDistrict466.

 As part of its mission, the Dassel-Cokato Middle School program is designed to meet the special needs of middle-level students, grades five through eight, with a program that strives to be “transitional in nature.”
-It provides students with a “bridge between the self-contained classroom of the elementary school, and the departmentalized curriculum of the high school.”
+It provides students with a bridge between the self-contained classroom of the elementary school, and the departmentalized curriculum of the high school.

 Dassel-Cokato High School believes in promoting positive relationships, personal responsibility, and academic rigor in order to prepare students for success in a changing world.

 Dassel-Cokato Community Education provides lifelong learning experiences for people of all ages, abilities, and cultures through programs and services offered year-round.
 Programming includes youth enrichment and recreation, adult basic education, adult enrichment and recreation, aquatics (including Red Cross swimming lessons), safety classes and special events.
-DC Community Education also provides school-age child care through the Charger Kids Club before and after school, and all day in the summer.
+DC Community Education also provides school-age child care, through Charger Kids Club, before and after school, non-school days and all day in the summer.
 Activities and enrichment courses vary throughout the seasons.

-The Dassel-Cokato Early Childhood Center is located on the Dassel-Cokato High School and Middle School campus, and its programming is under the umbrella of Dassel-Cokato Community Education.
+The Dassel-Cokato Early Childhood Center is located on the Dassel-Cokato High School/Middle School campus, and its programming is under the umbrella of Dassel-Cokato Community Education.
 Providing services to families with children ages birth through kindergarten, programming includes Early Childhood Family Education (ECFE), school readiness Play ‘n’ Learn Preschool, and early childhood screening.